Setting Up Zoom Meetings & Webinars for Session Streaming

 Note: If you are looking for PheedLoop's built-in Meet & Stream solution, learn more about that here.

 Zoom is an incredibly powerful tool, which most of the world is familiar with and used to at this point.
 Among the many products they offer, they also offer a developer-friendly integrated version of Zoom which PheedLoop leverages and countless events very successfully use.
 The power of PheedLoop and Zoom combined!
 We have built an awesome integration with Zoom which allows you to seamlessly allow attendees to view and participate in Zoom meetings and webinars right from the PheedLoop virtual event portal, no need to link out.
 PheedLoop's integration allows attendees to automatically authenticate and join the Zoom meeting or webinar you are running, with a single click into the session from the virtual event portal.
 The Zoom interface is also custom branded to match your event's theme, so everything feels super seamless!

 Note: The Zoom integration is not the full Zoom product.
-It does not support gallery views or HD streams, along with other smaller advanced features.
+It does not support gallery views or native Zoom's chat or HD streams, along with other smaller advanced features.
 It does support features like breakout rooms, Q&A, live polls, live captions, hand-raising, screen sharing, audio/video sharing and many features specific to integrations like programmatic authentication.
 Zoom is constantly upgrading their integration and as soon as new versions are released, PheedLoop typically uses the latest version within a few hours of its release.

 Step 1 - Create a Zoom Meeting or Webinar